Beatles Ashram: Public opening and adoption as Beatles Ashram

 From the 1990s, trespassers on the ashram site had taken to leaving graffiti as a tribute to the Beatles.
 In 2012, street artist Pan Trinity Das founded "The Beatles Cathedral Gallery" with the aim of "re-activating" Satsang Hall, the property's former lecture hall, but his and others' efforts were curtailed by officials from the forestry department.

 In early December 2015, the ashram was officially opened to the public, with an entrance fee of 150 rupees for Indian people and 650 rupees for other nationalities.
 Coinciding with this event, the director of the Rajaji Tiger Reserve stated his intention to preserve the existing buildings as "heritage structures" while Dinesh Agrawal, the foreign minister for Uttarakhand, said: "Our aim is to ensure that visitors don't simply come for the Beatles connection but to learn the magic of nature, meditation and yoga."
 Aside from viewing the ashram ruins, nature walks and bird-watching tours were available to visitors.
 Reporting on the opening for The Wall Street Journal, Raymond Zhong described the ashram as "One of the most storied locations in Beatles lore".
 He said that the Cathedral Gallery was the "main attraction" and a "showcase for some accomplished graphic art".
+As of March 2025 the entrance fee for foreigners is 1200 rupees.
+When entering one collects a ticket from the guard at the gate, which then must be returned when exiting the ashram.
+Also, there are no walks nor bird-watching tours available.